facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

     exempted.

 5. If you are using a fenced block inside a blockquote, at the very least, the first line of the fenced block needs to have the appropriate number of `>` characters signifying the quote depth.
+This i

     ````
     > ```